SerhiiQAA/Redmine-Playwright-TS-project/README.md

 ## Installation and Test Execution

-For installation dependencies and running tests, please refer to the main branch of the repository.
+For installation dependencies and running tests, please refer to the master branch of the repository.